 For example, if you’re launching a meal kit subscription, you can use these tools to see which recipes or meal plans competitors promote and where they’re getting the most engagement.

-Develop your product/service
+4. Develop your subscription product/service

-For subscription software, this is the phase where you start coding, testing, and refining your platform.
+- For subscription software, this is the phase where you start coding, testing, and refining your platform.
 Focus on functionality that solves your customers’ core problems, and keep the interface simple and user-friendly.
 Launch a beta version to gather feedback from early adopters and refine your software before the full release.

-For physical products, like subscription boxes, this stage is about sourcing.
+- For physical products, like subscription boxes, this stage is about sourcing.
 Find reliable suppliers for the materials or products you’ll include.
 Once you’ve gathered everything, collect your first set of boxes.
 Use this as an opportunity to test packaging and shipping logistics.
 A great unboxing experience goes a long way in keeping customers excited about their subscriptions.

 Pricing strategy

-You can think of offering multiple pricing tires to attract more customers with various financial capacities.
+Pricing is the next big step.
+Set a price that reflects the value you’re providing while covering all your costs and leaving room for profit.
+You can think of offering multiple pricing plans to attract more customers with various financial capacities.
 For example, you could have a basic plan for budget-conscious customers and a premium plan with extra features or products for those who want more.

-Build a website for your subscription business
+5. Build a subscription business website

 Let’s create a website for your subscription business: